Updated: Jun 14, 2021

-With a global health crisis, political and civil unrest, and the biggest blow to the economy for decades, 2020 has been a year of unexpected obstacles and layers upon layers of unknowns.
+With a global health crisis, political and civil unrest, and the biggest blow to the economy for decades, the last year+ of unexpected obstacles and layers upon layers of unknowns.
 And it’s not over yet.

 Meanwhile, many of us are scrambling to find things that ground and comfort us and that relieve the looming sense of anxiety and exhaustion.
 Normal routines and habits have been challenged or knocked off track completely and it can feel sometimes like our foundation is crumbling.

-What does self care look like in the midst of turmoil?
+What does pandemic self care look like in the midst of turmoil?

 We would do well to reassess how we define self care and where it fits into our lives right now.
 If you can still do the things you once did that make you feel rested, clear and connected (like hiking in nature, getting a massage, taking a yoga or movement class), keep doing them!
 Even if they’re not in the same setting, with the same people, or even they’re virtual only for the time being, keeping some familiar activities can give you a sense of routine that is essential to a healthy mindset.